 - Asynchronous Functional Combinators to express complex flow in a declarative and composable style

-- Applying Reactive Programming everywhere with Agents and Actors
+- Applying Reactive Programming everywhere with Agents and Actors to solve concurrency problems

 - How to write scalable and robust server-side asynchronous code for the Cloud